voslartomas/tesseract-merge-script/README.md

 This is bash script, which

-- extract and download images
+- extract and download images from HTML file
 - merge images into one
 - enlarge merged image
 - run tesseract OCR to read the whole image